 “Just placed a 10-day-old baby girl.
 She came with absolutely nothing (not even formula) and one of the diaper bags you guys donated was a lifesaver for her and the foster family!” a caseworker from one of the foster care agencies we worked with wrote after the drive.
 “Thank you and all the donors so much for your hard work — you are meeting a huge need!”

-Carrying Hope is a registered 501(c)(3) nonprofit.
 Our goal is for every child in the Central Texas area to receive a Hope Pack when they enter the foster care system.
 And we could use your help.
 We hope you will look over our website and get in touch if you’d like contribute in any way.
-Thank you so much!
+You can email us at email@example.com.
+Thank you!